Lattice Size of Plane Convex Bodies: Definitions

-\begin{Def} We define the {\it lattice size} $\ls(P)$ of a plane lattice polygon $P$ with respect to the standard simplex $\Sigma$ to be the smallest $l$ such that $P$ is contained in the $l$-dilate $l\Sigma$ of the standard simplex $\Sigma$ after an affine unimodular transformation.
-A unimodular transformation which minimizes $l$ is said to compute $\ls(P)$.
+\begin{Def} The {\it lattice size} $\ls(P)$ of a convex body $P\subset\R^d$ with respect to the standard simplex $\Delta$ is the smallest $l\geq 0$ such that $P$ is contained in the $l$-dilate $l\Delta$ of the standard simplex $\Delta$ after an affine unimodular transformation.
+A unimodular transformation $T$ and the corresponding matrix $A$ which minimize $l$ are said to compute $\ls(P)$. \end{Def}

+In~\cite{HarSopr} the lattice size $\lss(P)$ of a convex body $P\subset\R^d$ was recognized as a successive minimum of the corresponding $K$, which led to a fast lattice reduction algorithm for computing the lattice size with respect to the cube in dimensions 2 and 3.
+In this paper we will show that given a reduced basis, one can easily recover $\ls(P)$.
+Let $P\subset\R^2$ be a convex body and let $K:=(P+(-P))^{\circ}$.